 The length is easy to adjust.
 Up to approx 10% adjustment is normally no problem.
-Just change the distance between molds, and the distance between the stern and the aft edge of the cockpit rim (the same coefficient on both).
-You must keep the same c/c distance for all molds, otherwise you disrupt the lines and may even cause unforeseen effects on performance.
+Just change the distance between molds and the distance between the stern and the aft edge of the cockpit rim (the same coefficient on both).
+You must keep the same c/c distance for all molds, otherwise, you disrupt the lines and may even cause unforeseen effects on performance.
 No stretching midships or such ideas!
 Most plans have 12 molds, meaning that the craft gets 13 cm longer or shorter for every cm mold distance change.
 Do not forget to stretch or shorten the stems accordingly.

-Reason to change the length may be that you are short and light – a Nomad shortened to Kavat-length may give a adequate volume.
+Reason to change the length may be that you are short and light – a Nomad shortened to Kavat-length may give an adequate volume.
 If you are tall and heavy the other way around may produce a suitable craft – a Kavat stretched to Nomad-length.

 Do not change the beam, without redrawing the entire station plan.
-It is very easy get erratic lines that may affect the performance – or just lose the harmony of lines...
+It is very easy to get erratic lines that may affect the performance – or just lose the harmony of lines...

-Linear changes in a photo copier are generally a bad idea, since the different qualities are not linear.
+Linear changes in a photocopier are generally a bad idea since the different qualities are not linear.
 If you fx enlarge the plans by 200% (a stupid idea of course) you end up with a kayak that is 1.4 times faster but needs 8 times more effort to keep at that speed and will be 32 times harder to maneuver (see the table below).
 It is easy to lose control over the performance – and often better to design a new kayak from scratch.

 Some builders decorate their kayaks with different wood species.
-I leave no suggestions on the plans for this practice, but on the internet there are many inspirational sites.
+I leave no suggestions on the plans for this practice, but on the internet, there are many inspirational sites.

 Seat and backrest

 These items are also easily customized.
 If you are an experienced paddler you will know exactly on what you like to sit and what kind of backrest (if any) you prefer.
-Again, what is on the plans is a standard solution, suiting the craft and most paddlers.
+Again, what is in the plans is a standard solution, suiting the craft and most paddlers.
 If you have no previous experience, you can safely follow this instruction.

 Deck layout and outfitting

 Deck layout and outfitting leave a lot of room for imagination and creativity.
 On the plans are suggestions that will work in most cases: bulkheads and hatches, rudder or skeg, deck hardware, lines etc. These can be followed or used as starting point for your own creativity.
-If you are pondering changes far from the consensus, you may send a mail – someone else may have tried something similar...
+If you are pondering changes far from the consensus, you may send a email – someone else may have tried something similar...

 The table below shows what happens if you make linear dimensional changes.
-It is obvious that photo copier alterations may create surprises.
+It is obvious that photocopier alterations may create surprises.